 The Polish Hunting Dog is also called the Gończy Polski and is a member of the Federation Cynologique Internationale (FCI), which is the World Canine Organisation.
 The FCI has classified the Hunting Dog as a Scent Hound and Medium-Sized Hound.
 They have been used as tracking dogs since the 13th century and are large and strong dogs.

 The Polish Hunting Dog has a double coat that is smooth and short and is black and tan, red, and brown in color.
-They are brave, gentle, and intelligent dogs that are reserved with strangers but affectionate with their family.
+They are brave, gentle, and intelligent dogs that are reserved with strangers but affectionate with their families.

 4. Polish Hunting Spaniel